 After I spoke to the hounds of hell at the edge of the universe and demanded they give me her location I found a spot to sit. (they didn’t by the way)

-It was quit.
-Very quit.
+It was quiet.
+Very quiet.
 It would have been silent except for the people telling other people to shut up while people were still reflecting.

 The temple was the most beautiful building in the entire city.
 It was an Asian design and had this little art piece in the middle of it that I took as the light becoming matter.
 They set in on fire starting at that center piece inside the temple.
 That building was so pretty and had to take weeks to build and they were about to burn it down?